kgateway-dev/kgateway/docs/content/guides/integrations/vault/aws-irsa-auth/_index.md

 To create and associate the necessary policy:

 1. Set an environment variable with the assumed role.
 You can find the value in your error message.
-In the example above, the `<role-name>` would be `foo-role`
+In the example above, the `<role-name>` would be `foo-role`.
    ```shell
    export VAULT_ASSUMED_ROLE=<role>
    ```